Haris-Asif11/transformer-video-coding-Part1/README.md

 # Testing

-Use single_inference.py to visualize the result from the trained network on provided path to image.
+Use _single_inference.py_ to visualize the result from the trained network on provided path to image.
 You have to provide the checkpoint path in _checkpoint_path_.
-This contains the trained weights of the model from running main.py.
+This contains the trained weights of the model from running _main.py_.
 Provide the path to the test image in _image_path_.

-Use complete_inference.py to run inference of the trained model on the whole cityscapes validation set.
+Use _complete_inference.py_ to run inference of the trained model on the whole cityscapes validation set.
 It will output the decompressed images in a new directory set in _output_dir_.
 The path to the cityscapes validation set must be provided in _input_dir_.
 The script will also give you the average PSNR and average BPP values accumulated from all 500 images in the validation set.

 Use eval_cityscapes.py to test segmentation results on the decompressed images.
-Add the path to the decompressed images folder (from test5.py) in _"--source"_.
+Add the path to the decompressed images folder (from _complete_inference.py_) in _"--source"_.
 Add path to Cityscapes dataset ground truth in _"--gt-path"_.
 The script will evaluate the Mask-RCNN on the decompressed images and give you the AP values.

 # Results
 The results shown below are from both _transformer-video-coding-Part1_ and _transformer-video-coding-Part2_: